Atreyu4EVR/Atreyu4EVR/README.md

 ### IT SERVICE DESK MANAGER
 **BYU-Idaho Department of Information Technology** *(current)*
 - Pioneer the implementation of AI Chatbot technologies, significantly enhancing customer support and operational efficiency.
-- Develop the IT Help Center ([ithelp.byui.edu](https://ithelp.byui.edu)), streamlining IT service management and improving user access to support resources.
+- Develop the [IT Help Center](https://td.byui.edu/TDClient/79/ITHelpCenter/Home/), consolidating IT service management into one integrated web application and improving user access to support resources. *developed using [TeamDynamix](https://www.teamdynamix.com/)*
 - Integrate the Knowledge-Centered Service (KCS) methodology into incident and service management using TeamDynamix (ITSM), resulting in an average of 80% zero-day resolution.
 - Engineer automation solutions to augment departmental effectiveness, streamline IT change management, and reduce manual workload.
 - Appointed by the Church Educational System (CES) leadership to serve as the consultant and subject matter expert for strategy and deployment of TeamDynamix (ITSM) for all CES institutions.